Walking to Paris

-Walking to Paris is an upcoming biographical drama film directed and written by Peter Greenaway.
+Walking to Paris is an unreleased biographical drama film directed and written by Peter Greenaway.
 It is devoted to an 18-month journey through Europe, by Constantin Brâncuși, at the beginning of the 20th century.
 The film is not a documentary, nor is it a biographical film, but rather a fiction imagined by the British director from a real fact about which hardly any details are known.

 Synopsis

 The film is devoted to the journey of a young 26/27-year-old artist destined to become famous, Constantin Brâncuși, traveling through Europe.
 He leaves Romania, where he was born and began studying fine arts, to Paris, where he wishes to deepen his training.
 This journey is a historical fact, covering over 2,500 kilometers on foot across Europe at the beginning of the 20th century and lasting 18 months.
 However, the details of this adventure remain unknown.
 Peter Greenaway has crafted a cinematic fiction from this trip, imagining comic or violent adventures, sometimes sexual and sometimes romantic.
 The reconstituted peregrination is also marked by the construction of sculptures using materials found along the way.